-N\Port ID virtualization (NPIV) for FCP channels is designed to allow the sharing of a single physical FCP channel among multiple operating-system images, whether in LPARs or as z/VM guests in virtual machines. z/VM exploits this hardware capability to define multiple virtual FCP channels, each with its own worldwide-unique Fibre Channel port name (WWPN).
-By assigning different hardware-defined virtual port names to different guests, the guests can use the virtual FCP channels as if they were dedicated physical FCP channels.
+N_Port ID virtualization (NPIV) for FCP channels is designed to allow the sharing of a single physical FCP channel among multiple operating-system images, whether in LPARs or as z/VM guests in virtual machines. z/VM exploits this hardware capability to define multiple virtual FCP channels, each with its own worldwide-unique Fibre Channel port name (WWPN).
+By assigning different hardware-defined virtual port names to different quests, the quests can use the virtual FCP channels as if they were dedicated physical FCP channels.

-NPIV is exclusive to System z9 servers and is applicable to all of the FICON features supported on them.
+NPIV is exclusive to System z10 and System z9 servers and is applicable to all of the FICON features supported on them.
 NPIV is supported for CP and guest use.